Félicité de La Mennais: Involvement in the Second Republic

 Lamennais sympathized with the Revolution of 1848 and was elected a deputy for Paris to the Constituent Assembly.
 He drew up a plan for a Constitution, which was rejected as too radical.
 After this, he confined himself to silent participation in the sessions.
 He also started the newspapers Le Peuple constituant and La Révolution démocratique et sociale, espousing radical revolution.
 Both papers quickly ceased publication.
 He was also named president of the Société de la solidarité républicaine.
 He remained a deputy in the legislative assemblies until Napoleon III's 1851 coup, which depressed and isolated him once more.

 Later years and death

 After 1851, he occupied himself with La Divine Comédie, a translation of Dante's Divine Comedy, and refused several attempts to reconcile him to the Church.
-He died in Paris in 1854 and was buried at Père Lachaise Cemetery in a common grave, without funeral rites, mourned by political and literary admirers.
+He died in Paris on 27 February 1854 and was buried at Père Lachaise Cemetery in a common grave, without funeral rites, mourned by political and literary admirers.